 That doesn’t mean the supply chain can’t be incredibly short; such as a single entity.
-However, when the supply chain is a single entity, it still must follow the central dogma; coffee begins as a raw material (a cherry from the coffee tree), is processed into a raw product (an un-roasted, green bean), and then further processed into a consumable product (roasted coffee).
+However, when the supply chain is a single entity, it still must follow the central dogma; coffee begins as a raw material (a cherry from the coffee tree), is processed into an intermediate product (an un-roasted, green bean), and then further processed into a consumable product (roasted coffee).

 It’s all about the skills